poboisvert/FirstGCP/README.md

 The initialization must use the same timezone as the Kubernetes clusters "us-central1-c".

-- Enable Cloud Build API
+- Enable "Cloud Build API"

 - Enable - Tools - Cloud Build

----

-#### Import the Cluster to the local Docker

-> gcloud container clusters get-credentials ticketing-dev

-##### Skaffold .yaml configuration file
+##### Edit yaml to the project name

 Remove/remplace:

 - local push: false add "googleCloudBuild"
   For:
 - us-gcr.io/ticketing-dev/<project_name>

+#### Skaffold with GCP - Configuration

+Load balancer IP address in GCP - Networking - Load Balancing

+> sudo nvim /etc/hosts

+- Add a domain name associated with Ingress NGINX IP from GCP

+#### Import the Cluster to the local Docker

+> gcloud container clusters get-credentials ticketing-dev

 #### NGINX settings (Load Balancer in GCP) (This must be edited when the project is rerun)